 Late Payment Fee.
-A \$250 Late Payment Fee may be assessed each quarter to accounts that have not paid their balance in full by the Payment Due Date, and have not signed up for a Fuller Tuition Payment Plan or do not have enough financial aid to pay their remaining balance due.
+A \$250 Late Payment Fee may be assessed each quarter to accounts that have not paid their balance in full by the Payment Due Date and have not signed up for a Fuller Tuition Payment Plan or do not have enough financial aid to pay their remaining balance due.

 Fuller Tuition Payment Plan.
 Fuller offers the Fuller Tuition Payment Plan (FTPP) to students who would like to make monthly payments to their student account instead of paying the full balance due at one time.
-Signing up for a FTPP allows you to pay the tuition and fees for that quarter in monthly installments over a period of one or two months (the English DIS and DMIN are usually three months), depending on when you register and sign up for the plan.
+Signing up for a FTPP allows a student to pay the tuition and fees for that quarter in monthly installments over a period of one or two months (the English DIS and DMIN are usually three months), depending on when the student registers and signs up for the plan.
 The nonrefundable quarterly fee for this service is \$40 and a student is not responsible for any interest that accrues while they are on the payment plan.
 Payments are made directly to Fuller via automatic withdrawal, mail, or online.
 Payments are typically due the 5th of each month and a fee of \$35 is charged for each late payment.

-After registering for classes, you may sign up for the payment plan online through the Student Account Center.
-When you sign up, your balance due (tuition and fees less any expected Fuller financial aid) for the quarter will be calculated.
-Your payment plan balance will be updated regularly to reflect registration changes, payments, or any other activity on your student account.
-Payments made prior to the start of a quarter/term will not adjust your plan amount until the actual start date of the quarter/term.
-A notification email advising you of any changes to your plan and payment reminders will be sent to your @fuller.edu email account.
+After registering for classes, students may sign up for the payment plan online through the Student Account Center.
+Once signed up, the balance due (tuition and fees less any expected Fuller financial aid) for the quarter will be calculated.
+The payment plan balance will be updated regularly to reflect registration changes, payments, or any other student account activity.
+Payments made prior to the start of a quarter/term will not adjust the plan amount until the actual start date of the quarter/term.
+A notification email advising you of any changes to your plan and payment reminders will be sent to the student's @fuller.edu email account.

 Financial Aid.
 Students who have a current and fully processed financial aid application on file can use their financial aid (scholarships and/or student loans) to pay their student account balance, subject to any Federal limitations.
-If your estimated financial aid will pay for your entire student account balance due, then you do not need to make any other payment; your account will be paid automatically when your financial aid is disbursed Otherwise, you must arrange to pay the remaining amount due either by the Payment Due Date or by signing up for the Fuller Tuition Payment Plan.
+If estimated financial aid will pay for the entire student account balance due, no other payment is needed; the account will be paid automatically when your financial aid is disbursed Otherwise, the student must arrange to pay the remaining amount due either by the Payment Due Date or by signing up for the Fuller Tuition Payment Plan.